What is the Towns Fund?

 Are there any volunteering opportunities created via the new projects?
 How would residents get involved if they wanted to?

 When work begins on the individual projects links for any volunteering opportunities will be added to the website.

 Where can I find out more information about residents kick-starting their own projects?

-While the Towns Funding isn’t available to use in this way, you can check the Dearne area council’s information to see if there are currently any opportunities for this.
+Towns Funding isn’t available to use in this way.
+You can however check the Dearne area council’s information to see if there are currently any opportunities for this.
 Find out more about community and volunteering.